-Whenever anyone talks about the Suzuki Hayabusa, it’s normally a conversation that centers on it being powerful, designed to go fast, being heavy, or having looks that aren’t for everyone.
+Whenever anyone talks about the Suzuki Hayabusa, it’s normally a conversation that centres on it being powerful, designed to go fast, being heavy, or having looks that aren’t for everyone.

 Yes, people often think of the Hayabusa as a high-speed (but not the fastest) heavy-ish bike with unconventional, wind tunnel-derived looks.
 Nobody thinks of it (first) as a commuter or everyday bike.